Building the Workforce of Tomorrow: Key Skills for the AI Era

 1. Adaptive Creativity

-People with this skill go beyond conventional solutions, seeing problems from multiple angles and experimenting with new ideas.
-They ask, “what if?” and pivot quickly when things don’t go as planned.
+People with this skill think beyond conventional solutions.
+They explore problems from different angles, experiment with new ideas, and pivot quickly when things don’t go as planned.

 2. Emotional Intelligence